MonashBioinformaticsPlatform/Proteomics-Intro-R-Workshop-2020/docs/introduction.md

 ### Authors and copyright {-}

-This course is developed for the Monash Bioinformatics Platform by Paul Harrison.
+This course is developed for the Monash Bioinformatics Platform by Paul Harrison, Anup Shah & Adele Barugahare.

 <img src="figures/CC-BY.png" style="display: block; margin: auto;" />